Old Marylebone Town Hall Wedding Photography 2023 – Marriages at Westminster Council House

 Q. WHAT IS THE LIGHT LIKE FOR PHOTOGRAPHY INSIDE OLD MARYLEBONE TOWN HALL?

 A. Natural light varies across the 7 ceremony rooms.
 All rooms have window light, but some are darker than others due to their original features.
-A good wedding photographer will be able to cope with extreme lighting situations, so the dark panelling of a couple of the venue rooms will pose no problem.
-The decoration is tasteful with light and neutral tones or darker panels in the 7 ceremony rooms.
+A good wedding photographer can cope with extreme lighting, so the dark panelling of a couple of the venue rooms will pose no problem.
+The decoration is tasteful, with light and neutral tones or darker panels in the 7 ceremony rooms.

 Q. IS CONFETTI ALLOWED ON THE ICONIC STEPS OUTSIDE?

 A. An Old Marylebone Town Hall wedding wouldn't be the same without a chance for your photographer to capture the sequence as you exit the building and descend the steps in a shower of confetti.
-So, yes - the venue encourages the use of biodegradable confetti to finish off your Westminster nuptials.
-There is even a form on the Day to Remember website to order confetti, ready for collection on your day.
+So, yes - the venue encourages using biodegradable confetti to finish your Westminster nuptials.
+There is even a form on the Day to Remember Website to order confetti, ready for collection on your day.

 On their exit from the town hall and in a shower of confetti, groom Dave punches the air with excitement.